 Security and Privacy

-Why can’t I get my grades or grade point average over the telephone from the Office of Records and Registration?
+Why can’t I get my grades or GPA over the phone from the Office of Records and Registration?

 Grades and grade point averages are never released over the telephone or to persons outside the university without the student’s written permission.
 Student educational records maintained by UA Little Rock fall into two general categories: directory information and student records.
 Directory information is public information and is open to the public.
 According to FERPA, directory information can never include race, gender, social security number, grades, GPA, country of citizenship, or religion.

 Why do I have to request items in writing?

 By the “Family Educational Rights and Privacy Act of 1974”, we require the student’s signature before releasing non-directory information.

 Why can’t items with grades on them be faxed?

 We do not fax transcripts or other items with grades on them because there is no guarantee the correct person will receive them.
 Grades and grade point averages are never released over the telephone or to persons outside the University without the student’s written permission.
 Student educational records maintained by UA Little Rock fall into two general categories: directory information and student records.
 Directory information is public information and is open to the public.
 According to FERPA, directory information can never include race, gender, social security number, grades, G.P.A, country of citizenship, and religion.

 Can someone else request my transcript or verification for me?